microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 ### Preconditions

-The preconditions characterize what must be true in order for the edit to be considered valid and have an effect.
+The preconditions characterize what must be true for the edit to be considered valid.
+If those preconditions are not met, then the edit, and the whole transaction it is part of, is dropped: they have no effect.

-For example, imagine Alice inserts a node of type `Foo` in an array.
-Alice's edit has a precondition that, by the time it is finally applied, this array allow must instances of type `Foo`.
+For example, imagine Alice inserts a node of type `Foo` in an array, with the precondition that by the time the edit is finally applied, this array allow must instances of type `Foo`.
-Concurrently to that, Bob edits the document schema such that the array in question no longer allows instances of type `Foo`.
-Bob's edit has a precondition that, by the time it is finally applied, no instances of type `Foo` must exist in the array.
+Concurrently to that, Bob edits the document schema such that the array in question no longer allows instances of type `Foo`, with the precondition that by the time the edit is finally applied, no instances of type `Foo` must exist in the array.
 If Alice's edit is sequenced first, then the node will successfully be inserted, and Bob's edit will be dropped.
 If Bob's edit is sequenced first, then the schema will successfully be changed, and Alice's edit will be dropped.

+When considering whether a given edit is suitable for a given scenario, the edit's preconditions help answer the following questions:

+1. Will this edit apply in all scenarios where I would want it to apply?
+2. Will this edit be dropped in all scenarios where I would want it to be dropped?

+The answer to the first question will be negative if the edit has a precondition that is undesirable or undesirably broad for your scenario.
+This cannot be remedied but is not necessarily a deal-breaker on its own because allowing the right edit to happen some of the time may still be preferable to not allowing anything at all.
+For example, consider the scenario above where preconditions ensure that a node of type `Foo` cannot be inserted in an array whose schema does not allow it.
+The current implementation of `SharedTree`'s insert edit actually comes with the precondition that no part of the document schema has been concurrently changed.
+While this precondition is sufficient to prevent a node of type `Foo` from being inserted in an array whose schema does not allow it, it is much broader than strictly necessary and will also prevent edits that would not violate the schema.
+While we plan to offer a narrower precondition in the future, the current one is tolerable because schema changes are rare.

+The answer to the second question will be negative if the edit does not have a precondition that would be desirable for your scenario or has a precondition that is too narrow.
+This can often be remedied by using constraints\*.
+For example, in the scenario where Alice and Bob both want to change the color of the sticky note, it may be desirable to ensure that the color that is retained is always the one chosen by Alice.
+This could be achieved if Bob's edit had a precondition that the note's color must not have been concurrently changed (and if Alice's edit didn't have that precondition).
+`SharedTree`'s current set of edits does not include an edit with such a precondition, but using a constraint that ensures the original color has not been removed would likely be an acceptable alternative.

+\*[Constraints](#constraints) is a feature that allows transaction authors to add additional preconditions to a transaction.
+This makes understanding preconditions a pre-requisite for using constraints, but constraints can be ignored when it comes to understanding how preconditions affect merge semantics in general.

 Note that in a transaction, each edit's preconditions are added to the preconditions of the transaction.
-In other words, the preconditions of a transaction are the union of the preconditions of its edits, giving transactions "all or nothing" semantics.
+In other words, the preconditions of a transaction are the union of the preconditions of its edits.

-[Constraints](#constraints) is a feature that allows transaction authors to add additional preconditions to a transaction.
-This makes understanding preconditions a pre-requisite for using constraints, but constraints can be ignored when it comes to understanding how preconditions affect merge semantics in general.

 ### Postconditions